Introduction: Image-Based Modeling/Photogrammetry Portraiture

 Step 3: Meshlab

-Ok, so now that you have your raw material, or the 3D model, you will need to open up Meshlab.
-Meshlab is one of those open-source software programs where you are able to create 3D models, similar to Blender.
+Open up Meshlab and import the 3D content that you have just created.
+Meshlab is an open-source program that allows users create 3D models, similar to Blender.
 While in Meshlab, go ahead and open the .nvm file that you created/saved from VisualSFM.
 You should see the dense point cloud that was transferred from VisualSFM.
 Go ahead and click on the layers tab if it's not already open.
 It's the button right next to the camera button on the toolbar, it says show layer dialog.
 From there, go to file and import the mesh from VisualSFM.
 The structure from motion mesh should be in the .ply file format.

-Finally, save your project as the .mlp (Meshlab file) and export the model as an .obj file.
+Finally, save your project as the .mlp (Meshlab file) and export the model as a .obj file.

 Step 4: Final Touches/Purpose (Maya, Blender, Adobe After Effects/Cinema 4D)